-December 13, 2007
+December 16, 2009

-Board of County Commissioners of Washington County, Oregon, as Governing Body of Washington County Service District for Lighting No. 1 Hillsboro, Oregon
+Board of County Commissioners of Washington County, Oregon, as Governing Body of Washington County Service District for Lighting No. 1 Hillsboro, OR

-We have audited the accompanying basic financial statements of Washington County Service District for Lighting No. 1 (the District), a component unit of Washington County, Oregon, as of and for the year ended June 30, 2007, as listed in the Table of Contents.
+We have audited the accompanying basic financial statements of the Washington County Service District for Lighting No. 1, a component unit of Washington County, Oregon, (the District), as of and for the year ended June 30, 2009, as listed in the Table of Contents.
 These financial statements are the responsibility of the District's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control over financial reporting.
+Accordingly, we express no such opinion.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the District as of June 30, 2007, and the changes in its financial position and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the District, as of June 30, 2009, and the change in financial position and the cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.